-Built in 1892, this historic library was renovated with new heating, ventilating, A/C, electrical, lighting and fire protection systems.
-The spectacular Main Reading Room and domed entry foyer have been restored.
+Built in 1892, this historic library was completely renovated with new heating, ventilating, A/C, electrical, lighting and fire protection systems.
+The spectacular Main Reading Room and domed entry foyer were also fully restored.